Fewer journalists murdered, but far more behind bars in 2021 | DW | 16.12.2021

 Times are tough for journalists.

-Authoritarian regimes like Belarus, China and Myanmar are cracking down with increasing zeal against pro-democracy movements in their countries — and freedom of speech is a collateral casualty.
+Authoritarian regimes like Belarus, China and Myanmar are cracking down with increasing zeal against pro-democracy movements in their countries — with freedom of speech as a collateral casualty.
 And in Western democracies such as the United States and in Europe, populists and conspiracy theorists are increasingly threatening press freedoms, particularly during the COVID-19 pandemic.

 The organization Reporters Without Borders (RSF) is sounding the alarm in its latest annual roundup of violence and abuse suffered by journalists.
 Its press freedoms report concludes that ever more media professionals are being arbitrarily arrested while doing their job.

 In 2021, 46 journalists were killed — the lowest tally in many years.
-One reason for that, RSF says, is how tensions in regional conflict zones in Syria, Iraq and Yemen, have decreased.
+One reason for that, RSF says, is how tensions have decreased in regional conflict zones in Syria, Iraq and Yemen.

-Some 65 journalists are considered kidnapped — the majority of the abductions in Syria, Iraq and Yemen.
+Some 65 journalists are considered kidnapped, with the majority of the abductions in those countries Syria, Iraq and Yemen.

-Yet in 2021, there were at least 488 journalists detained worldwide in connection with their work.
+Yet in 2021, there were at least 488 journalists worldwide who were detained in connection with their work.
 This is the highest number the organization has ever recorded.
-The report says 103 of these are not professional journalists; they are activists who express their views on social media.
+The report clarified that 103 of these are not professional journalists; they are activists who express their views on social media.

 For their work operating cameras, 22 people are in custody.
-And the number of female journalists imprisoned because of their profession increased by one-third, according to the report.
+And the number of female journalists imprisoned due to their profession increased by one-third, according to the report.

 Reporters Without Borders points to five countries for the hike in detentions.
 RSF has logged 127 detained journalists in China, 53 in Myanmar, and 32 in Belarus.
 Vietnam and Saudi Arabia are also noted.